djbrieck/brieckspro/content/posts/IHG_CaptivePortal_stuck/index.md

 Can't connect to hotel [Wi-Fi](https://en.wikipedia.org/wiki/Wi-Fi).

-I got the normal pop up window for their [captive portal](https://en.wikipedia.org/wiki/Captive_portal) that shows as soon as I connected my Mac laptop to the hotel wifi.
-This was on a antique Apple MacBook Pro laptop running macOS high sierra 10.13.x.
+I got the normal pop up window for their [captive portal](https://en.wikipedia.org/wiki/Captive_portal) that shows as soon as I connected my Mac laptop to the hotel Wi-Fi.
+This was on an antique Apple MacBook Pro laptop running macOS high sierra 10.13.x.

 Also, Wi-Fi was working just fine on my iPhone and my Wives laptop running Windows 11, so their system was not broken for everyone else.